|Approximate Salary||$84,481.73 - $102,687.92/year plus CA POST Incentive pay as applicable|

 LICENSING, CERTIFICATION AND REGISTRATION REQUIREMENTS:

-Note: All licenses must be kept current while employed in this class.
+Note: All training must be in compliance with the POST three-year rule and all licenses, certificates and registrations must be kept current while employed in this class.

 To review the full job description which includes examples of duties, please visit: